 Using software to manage your absences more effectively will give you unprecedented insight into the behavior of your workforce.
 Thanks to the amount of data you’ll have at your fingertips you’ll be able to make better decisions surrounding your absence management.
-Through seeing the patterns and trends in your historical data, you’ll be able to better plan for absences.
+By seeing the patterns and trends in your historical data, you’ll be able to better plan for absences.

 Furthermore, artificial intelligence and machine learning within your software notify your managers on how likely it is that someone will be absent on any given day.
-It also gives them intelligent suggestions for which employees who can replace those that are absent both before and after the requests are approved.
+It also gives them intelligent suggestions for which employees can replace those that are absent both before and after the requests are approved.

 3. Practice ‘presenteeism’

-In their recent absence management report the UK-based CPID (Chartered Institute of Personnel and Development) said:
+In their recent absence management report, the UK-based CPID (Chartered Institute of Personnel and Development) said:

-‘The most common methods that private sector organizations are focusing on to encourage employees to want to come to work are developing managers’ people management skills, promoting an open culture where people feel able to raise issues and enabling employees to understand how their job role contributes to the organization’s performance.’
+‘The most common methods that private sector organizations are focusing on to encourage employees to want to come to work are developing managers’ people management skills, promoting an open culture where people feel able to raise issues, and enabling employees to understand how their job role contributes to the organization’s performance.’